For self-hosting, configure AI through environment variables in apps/web/.env.

 Tiers

-DEFAULT_LLM_* (required): primary model used for normal AI tasks.
+DEFAULT_LLMS (required): normal AI tasks.

 Minimal example: